Skip to main content

 • SMO 4: Code of Ethics for Professional Accountants

-Although the INCP cannot legally adopt ethical requirements for its members, the INCP does play an important role in the standard-setting process by enabling the Ministry of Commerce, Industry and Tourism (MCIT) to publish the IESBA Code of Ethics in the Official Gazette through an agreement the institute has with IFAC permitting the use, publication, and dissemination of the IESBA Code of Ethics.
+Although the Instituto Nacional de Contadores Públicos de Colombia (INCP) cannot legally adopt ethical requirements for its members, it continues to play an important role in the standard-setting process by enabling the Ministry of Commerce, Industry and Tourism (MCIT) to publish the Code in the Official Gazette through its agreement with the International Federation of Accountants (IFAC), which permits the use, publication, and dissemination of the Code.

-As part of its efforts to support the ongoing adoption of the IESBA Code of Ethics, the INCP indicates that it regularly nominates representatives to be part of the Technical Council of Public Accountancy—the entity responsible for proposing new standards on accounting and auditing to the regulators.
+As part of its efforts to support the ongoing adoption of ethical requirements, the INCP regularly nominates representatives to participate in the Technical Council of Public Accountancy (CTCP), the body responsible for proposing new standards on accounting and auditing to the regulators.

-The INCP indicates that it has a Technical and Professional Development Committee responsible for monitoring amendments to the IESBA Code on an ongoing basis and ensuring dissemination of the standards and international developments through printed materials and the institute's website.
+The INCP indicates that it maintains a Technical and Professional Development Committee responsible for monitoring amendments to the Code on an ongoing basis and ensuring dissemination of standards and international developments through printed materials and the Institute’s website.

-Finally, the INCP is represented within the Central Board of Accountancy—the entity responsible for investigating and disciplining professional accountants—to ensure professional accountants comply with the adopted Code of Ethics.
+Finally, the INCP is represented within the Central Board of Accountancy (JCC), the body responsible for investigating and disciplining professional accountants, to help support compliance with the adopted Code.

 Current Status: Sustain